orbas1/Nodejs-Fixnado/update_docs/1.50/update_progress_tracker.md

 > **Notes:**
 > - Baseline percentages reflect current readiness before new execution; security work has marginal progress from prior audits, but major remediations remain open.
+> - API gateway hardening (rate limiting, CORS enforcement, health telemetry) is live in staging, lifting the security, integration, and production readiness indicators for Task 1.
 > - Overall Level % values are the rounded averages of the six tracked dimensions per task.
 > - Tracker will be updated weekly following milestone reviews and evidence collection.